harrycresswell/harry/content/page/ecommerce.md

 ## How long it takes

-**2-3 weeks** should be more than enough time to design and build the website, however I usually allow **4 weeks** as a buffer, just in case there are any issues or setbacks during the process.

-This timeframe is largely dependent on how far along you are with the content for the website, and how clear you are about what you want to achieve from the project.
+Allow **6-8 weeks** from the project start date to completion.

+If content for your website is provided upfront and you are clear about what you want to achieve from the design, then we should be able to complete the project within this timeframe.
+The project may well complete in a shorter timeframe.
+However, if you haven’t finalised product and text content then expect the project to take longer.

 Creating content for a website is often the most time-consuming part.
 This includes writing copy for pages (about page, delivery and returns, privacy policy, etc), photographing products and organising initial imagery for launch.

-If you already have content for you website that’s great, we should be able to complete the project within this timeframe.

-If you haven’t even thought about content yet, or only have some, then not to worry.
-We can discuss the best direction to take before getting the project underway.
+So it’s worth taking the time to consider want you want on your website and collecting content before the project begins.
+This is the best way to ensure deadlines are met and the cost is kept to a minimum.

 ## Next steps